Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 	-
 	-
 - # Response to Matteo message
 	- I resonate with the concern of Wix being a proprietary platform.
 Personally, from what I've seen Wix Velo is very flexible in the sense that you can write arbitrary code from it, so it's unlikely that we'll hit a wall.
-In a sense it's similar to tools like [Code Sandbox](https://codesandbox.io/) where the whole development environment is accessible from the browser.
+In a sense it's similar to tools like [Code Sandbox](https://codesandbox.io/) where the whole development environment is cloud-based.
+Having a cloud-based development environment has the advantage that contributors don't need a local version of the app
 	-
 -
 	-